Alfred Walker

 BASS-BARITONE

-Lauded by Opera News for his “inky bass-baritone and clear projection ideally suited to the role, capturing this isolated man’s passion with telling grief,” in the 2023/24 season Alfred Walker returns to the role of Enobarbus the European premiere of John Adams’ Antony and Cleopatra with Gran Teatre del Liceu, sing Orest in Elektra with Dallas Opera, and returns to the Metropolitan Opera for Frere Laurant in Roméo et Juiliette and Rambaldo in La rondine, and joins Vashon Opera for Iago in Otello.
-Last season, he returned to San Francisco Opera as Enobarbus in the world premiere of John Adams’ Antony and Cleopatra, joined the Lyric Opera of Chicago as Vater in Hansel und Gretel, the Metropolitan Opera as Masetto in Don Giovanni, Detroit Opera for Amonasro in Aida, and returned to Bard Summerscape for the title role in Saint-Saëns’ Henry VIII.
+Lauded by Opera News for his “inky bass-baritone and clear projection ideally suited to the role, capturing this isolated man’s passion with telling grief,” in the 2024/25 season Alfred Walker returns the Lyric Opera of Chicago for Don Fernando in Fidelio, the Metropolitan Opera for further performances of Enobarbus in Adams’ Antony and Cleopatra, joins New Orleans Opera for the High Priest of Dagon in Samson et Dalila, returns to the title role in Der fliegende Holländer in his house debut with Irish National Opera, and sings Porgy in the suite from Porgy and Bess with the Cologne Philharmonie.
+Last season, he sang Enobarbus the European premiere of John Adams’ Antony and Cleopatra with Gran Teatre del Liceu, Orest in Elektra with Dallas Opera, returned to the Metropolitan Opera for Frere Laurant in Roméo et Juiliette and Rambaldo in La rondine.
+Mr. Walker recently joined San Francisco Opera as Enobarbus in the world premiere of John Adams’ Antony and Cleopatra, the Lyric Opera of Chicago as Vater in Hansel und Gretel, the Metropolitan Opera as Masetto in Don Giovanni, Detroit Opera for Amonasro in Aida, and returned to Bard Summerscape for the title role in Saint-Saëns’ Henry VIII.
 He also sang Rachmaninoff’s The Bells with the LA Philharmonic under Maestro Gustavo Dudamel, and joined the Boston Philharmonic for Beethoven’s Symphony No. 9.
-He recently joined San Francisco Opera as Scarpia in Tosca, returned to the Metropolitan Opera for further performances of Crown in Porgy and Bess, joined Washington National Opera as Mtchll in It All Falls Down which is a part of Written In Stone, a tetralogy one-act operas by Carlos Simon and Marc Bamuthi Joseph.
-He also sang Nalikantha in Lakme with Washington Concert Opera, sang Tom in Un ballo in maschera with the Chicago Symphony Orchestra and Maestro Ricardo Muti, joined Michigan Opera Theatre as Alfio in Cavalleria Rusticana, the Metropolitan Opera for Crown in Porgy and Bess, San Francisco Opera for Vater in Hansel und Gretel, and Boston Lyric Opera for Oroveso in Norma.

 Additional highlights of recent seasons include his Los Angeles Opera debut as Porgy in Porgy and Bess; title role of Don Quichotte, Four Villains in Les contes d’Hoffmann with Seattle Opera and Tulsa Opera; Méphistophélès in Faust also with Tulsa Opera; Achilla in Giulio Cesare and Colline in La bohème with San Diego Opera, Atlanta Opera, and New Orleans Opera; Leporello in Don Giovanni with Opera North; Raimondo in Lucia di Lammermoor with Palm Beach Opera, Banquo in Macbeth with Minnesota Opera; Donner in Das Rheingold with New Orleans Opera; and Sarastro in Die Zauberflöte with Minnesota Opera and Utah Opera.
 Also a frequent presence on the Metropolitan Opera stage, he recently returned to the famed house for Parsi Rustomji in its first presentation Satyagraha in addition to joining the company for its productions of Bluebeard’s Castle, Il trovatore, Elektra, Le nozze di Figaro, Roméo et Juliette, Don Giovanni, Samson et Dalila, Pelléas et Mélisande, Les Troyens, and L’enfant et les sortilèges.